Pediatric Cardiology

 A detailed history and physical examination, ECG, echocardiography and exercise testing, designed to identify risk while keeping athletes active and safe.

-For many conditions, including ASD, VSD, PDA closures and selected valve interventions, catheter procedures may offer faster recovery, less discomfort and shorter hospital stays.
+For many conditions - including ASD, VSD, PDA closures, and select valve interventions - catheter procedures offer faster recovery, less discomfort and shorter hospital stays, with excellent outcomes.

 Yes.
-Families and referring clinicians can email imaging, catheter reports and clinical summaries so the consultation can be prepared with the right context.
+Families and referring clinicians can email images, catheter reports and clinical summaries so the consultation can happen with the right context.

 A sports cardiology assessment can identify red flags, review ECG and echocardiography findings, and provide clear advice on safe participation.

-Many can, but advice should be personalised according to diagnosis, repair status, rhythm, ventricular function, pressures, exercise response and risk profile.
+Many can.
+Advice is personalised according to diagnosis, repair status, rhythm, ventricular function, pressures, exercise response and risk profile.

 Sudden cardiac death during exercise is rare, but it can occur in individuals with an underlying heart condition that has not yet been diagnosed.
 Conditions such as inherited heart muscle disorders, electrical abnormalities, or congenital coronary artery abnormalities may increase risk during intense physical activity.
 Regular exercise remains one of the best ways to protect long-term heart health.
 The goal of sports cardiology screening is to identify those few individuals who may be at increased risk and ensure they can participate safely.